Algorithms for Real-World Network Analysis

 Algorithms for Biological Graphs.
 Click on the image to buy the book.

 Born on June 1985.
 PhD in Computer Science at University of Florence, advised by Pierluigi Crescenzi.
-Assistant Professor (in italian, RTD-A) at University of Pisa working with the group of Roberto Grossi.
+Assistant Professor (in Italian, RTD-B) at University of Florence.
+Previously, Assistant Professor (in Italian, RTD-A) at University of Pisa, working with the group of Roberto Grossi.
 Past member as Post-doc of the Laboratory of Web Algorithmics of University of Milan.
 Interested in Algorithms and Complexity, Complex Networks analysis, Bioinformatics, and Enumeration Algorithms.

-Assistant Professor at University of Pisa, Dipartimento di Informatica
+Assistant Professor at University of Florence, Dipartimento di Statistica, Informatica e Applicazioni

 Our paper on “Efficient Algorithms for Listing K Disjoint st-Paths in Graphs” has been accepted for LATIN 2018, which will be held in Buenos Aires.
 Thanks to my coauthors Roberto Grossi and Luca Versari.
 Given a connected graph G of m edges and n vertices, we consider the basic problem of listing all the choices[…]